 Register an Amazon Redshift Connection

-Contact your Immuta representative to use this feature.
+Public preview: This feature is available to select accounts.
+Contact your Immuta representative to enable this feature.

 Permissions